Behavioral Health Support for Life in Massachusetts

 Insurance, Costs & Using Out-of-Network Benefits

 We’re an out-of-network provider and frequently work with PPO benefits and private pay.
-We can provide documentation to help you use out-of-network benefits.
-If you prefer, we can discuss private pay options; documentation is available upon request.
+We verify your benefits and submit claims on your behalf when applicable.
+If you prefer, we can also discuss private pay options.

 Helpful questions to ask your plan